-- All staff will undergo safeguarding and child protection training (including online safety) at induction.
+- All staff will undergo safeguarding and child protection training (including online safety, which includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction.
 The training will be regularly updated.
 Induction and training will be in line with any advice from the safeguarding partners; - Staff receive appropriate safeguarding and child protection training (including online safety) at induction and a record of this is maintained.
 The training will be regularly updated.
-In addition, all staff receive safeguarding and child protection (including online safety) updates (which include, weekly emails from NSPCC, Andrew Hall, NYCSP e- bulletin.
-Safeguarding is a standing agenda for weekly staff briefings and staff meetings as well as fortnightly SLT meetings) as required, and at least annually, to provide them with relevant skills and knowledge to safeguard children effectively;

-- Opportunity will be provided for staff to contribute to and shape safeguarding arrangements and the child protection policy; - The Governing Body has regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils.
+In addition, all staff receive safeguarding and child protection (including online safety, including an appropriate understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) Staff receive weekly emails from the DSL from NYCSP, NSPCC, Andrew Hall and any other relevant safeguarding information.
+We have safeguarding as a standing item on our staff weekly briefings and weekly staff meetings.
+It is also a standing agenda item on every SLT fortnightly meeting.
+Staff received safeguarding training as part of all staff training day and as required throughout the year.
+We provide them with relevant skills and knowledge to safeguard children effectively; - Opportunity will be provided for staff to contribute to and shape safeguarding arrangements and the child protection policy; - The Governing Body has regard to the Teachers' Standards which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils.